HazyResearch/deepdive/doc/example-spouse.md

 ).
 ```

-Next, we compile our application, as we must do whenever we change `app.ddlog`:
+Then we compile our application, as we must do whenever we change `app.ddlog`:

 ```bash
 deepdive compile